prometheus/blackbox_exporter/README.md

 query parameter on the endpoint `/scrape/dynamic`.

 Most of the probe configuration can be configured via HTTP query parameter with the schema `<prober>.<setting>`, e.g. `http.method=POST`.
 HTTP query parameter supports only the configuration of top-level parameter.

+If the value of the property is an array, the query parameter needs to be passed with an suffix `[]`, e.g.: `http.valid_http_versions[]`

 The configuration of sub level parameters needs to be passed as JSON document, e.g.
 `http.http_client_config={"tls_config":{"insecure_skip_verify":true}}` instead `http.http_client_config.tls_config.insecure_skip_verify=true`.

 ### Examples